Comparison·Jun 15, 2026·12 min read

 We have published side-by-side comparisons of Floowed vs Zest AI, Floowed vs Provenir, and Floowed vs GDS Link.
 The pattern is consistent: where document quality and time to first decision dominate, Floowed wins.

-If you are evaluating loan decisioning platforms, the fastest way to decide is a 45-minute walkthrough on your own loan flow with your own documents.
-We will show you the Decisioning Canvas, a live policy edit, and document intake on real applications.
-Book a Floowed walkthrough, or run a loan application, free, and decide from there.
+If you are evaluating loan decisioning platforms, the fastest way to decide is a demo on your own loan flow with your own documents.
+We will show you the Document Intelligence engine reading and analysing real applications, the Decisioning Engine running a live policy edit, and the audit trail behind each decision.
+Book a demo, or start free, and decide from there.